UsabilityEtc/swift-hello-world/README.md

 greeting.outputGreeting()
 ```

-Node that the name of the `SwiftGreeting` package is declared in the [Package.swift](https://github.com/UsabilityEtc/swift-greeting/blob/master/Package.swift) file of the `swift-greeting.git` repository:
+Note that the name of the `SwiftGreeting` package is declared in its [Package.swift](https://github.com/UsabilityEtc/swift-greeting/blob/master/Package.swift) file:

 ```
 import PackageDescription